bigscience-workshop/biomedical/CONTRIBUTING.md

 To start, copy [templates/template.py](templates/template.py) to your in `biomedical/datasets/<name_of_my_dataset>` with the name <name_of_my_dataset>.py.
 Within this file, fill out all the TODOs.

-For the `_info_` under the big-bio schema, be sure to copy the right schema from our list of examples.
+For the `_info_` function, you will need to define `features` for your `DatasetInfo` object.
+For the `big-bio` config, copy the right schema from our list of examples.
 You can find them as follows:

 1. [Named entity recognition (NER)](https://github.com/bigscience-workshop/biomedical/blob/master/schemas/kb.py)
 2. [Relation Extraction (RE)](https://github.com/bigscience-workshop/biomedical/blob/master/schemas/kb.py)